 Teacher Professional Development

-In August 2016, Project Zulu worked with 2 academics from the Department of Education at the University of the West of England to provide additional support to the teachers at our partner schools.
-The UWE academics held multiple workshops with the schools’ English teachers, equipping them with new approaches and techniques for the teaching of reading.
+In August 2016 and 2017, Project Zulu worked with 2 academics from the Department of Education at the University of the West of England to provide additional support to the teachers at our partner schools.
+Both years the UWE academics held multiple workshops with the schools’ English teachers, equipping them with new teaching approaches and techniques.
 The local Department of Education also requested two, one-day conferences open to all schools within the Newcastle area, including all other Madadeni township schools and schools from the neighbouring township of Osizweni and Dannhauser municipality.
-Altogether around 150 teachers benefitted from the training provided.
+Altogether around 150 teachers benefited from the training provided.